Communities In Schools of Central Texas Leadership

 Chief Human Resources Officer

 Hali joined Communities In Schools in 2023.
-As the Chief Human Resources Officer, Hali’s primary role is to establish and implement human resources strategies, policies, and processes to support the CIS mission and strategic vision to be a diverse, anti-racist, equitable, and inclusive organization.
-He will be partnering with colleagues and senior leaders to drive organizational culture building, employee engagement and communication activities to ensure all departments are grounded in the organization’s equity values.
-Hali is also responsible for implementing an overarching vision of diversity, equity, and inclusion (DEI) to eliminate systemic organizational marginalization and promote inclusion and anti-racist practices evidenced in the organization’s programs, business operations and leadership.
+As the Chief Human Resources Officer, Hali’s primary role is to establish and implement human resources strategies, policies, and processes to support the CIS mission and strategic vision.
+He will be partnering with colleagues and senior leaders to drive organizational culture building, employee engagement and communication activities to ensure all departments are grounded in the organization’s values.
+Hali is also responsible for implementing an overarching vision for human resource business operations and leadership.

-Prior to CIS, Hali worked in various school district human resources management roles for over 14 years.
+Prior to CIS, Hali worked in various school district human resources management roles for more than 14 years.
 He also has 20 years of combined human resources management, classroom teaching, military, and call center management experiences.
-Hali has earned a Doctor of Business Administration (DBA) degree in Human Resources Management from National University.
-At Liberty University he received both a Master’s in Business Administration (MBA) degree in Human Resources and a Bachelor’s of Science (BS) Degree in Business Management.
+Hali earned a Doctor of Business Administration (DBA) degree in Human Resources Management from Northcentral University/National University.
+At Liberty University he received both a Master’s in Business Administration (MBA) degree in Human Resources and a Bachelor’s of Science (BS) degree in Business Management.
 As a lifelong learner, Hali will continue to further his education through human resource certifications and various professional development programs.
 Hali is passionate about volunteering at nonprofits, leading small groups, and traveling.

 Dian Shircliff